 Antibiotics can be taken orally (tablets or liquid medicine), applied as a cream or spray, or given via a drip or injection.
-These treatments must be taken as prescribed in order for them to work effectively, and to reduce the risk of resistance arising, users should always follow the exact treatment guidance, even if they start to feel better quickly.
+These treatments must be taken as prescribed in order for them to work effectively.
+To reduce the risk of resistance arising, users should always follow the exact treatment guidance, even if they start to feel better quickly.

 Antibiotics do not have any effect on viral or fungal infections such as cold, flu, most coughs and sore throats, athlete’s foot and thrush.
 Taking them for these conditions increases the risk of you and your family having longer or more severe illness.

 We aim to educate people about the important role we all play in preventing this global health catastrophe, starting with taking antibiotics only as advised by doctors.

 Side effects, interactions and allergies

 Although serious side effects from taking antibiotics are rare, mild side effects such as nausea, sickness, bloating, indigestion and diarrhoea can be common.
 Some types of antibiotics can cause negative reactions when taken alongside other drugs, such as contraceptives or alcohol.
 The human body is host to a range of bacteria that are beneficial, too, such as the various types found in the gut (the ‘gut microbiome’).
 Research has suggested that the balance of this microbiome is important for good health, and that taking antibiotics can disrupt this balance.
 Find out more about bacteria in the human body.

 You should always read the instructions that come with antibiotics you are prescribed.
 Some may suggest measures to help prevent side effects, such as avoiding bright sunlight (due to photosensitivity) or not lying down immediately after taking the tablet (to prevent possible irritation of your oesophagus).

 Some people are allergic to antibiotics, particularly penicillin and cephalosporins.